cheneyjin/welding_dflux_subroutine/README.md

 # WeldFlux
-This is a GUI plug-in script used in abaqus to generate welding heat source subroutine 'dflux'.
+This is a GUI plug-in script for abaqus to generate welding heat source subroutine 'dflux.for'.

 ## install
 Put the folder 'WeldFlux15' to abaqus_plugins folder.